brandonmarshal/lsx-demo-theme/logs/week39/logs-week39-day2.md

 ## Time Logs

 -   3.10 hrs – Running tests on the accessibility-auditor agent & reviewed the PR and merged to develop
 -   2.10 hrs - Auditing the outcome reports and improving the agents workflow.
 I also started implementing the full-site-audit agent.
+-   2.30 hrs - Implemented branch 2 and ran a full test on ATI Holidays site.

 ---